fjebaker/fuzzig/README.md

 - Algorithms only have `score` and `scoreMatches` as public functions.
 - If not matches are detected, the score will be `null`.

-This package currently only implements an [ASCII fuzzy finder](https://github.com/fjebaker/fuzzig/blob/a78afddec30b547643604aafaee202db6fc878f1/src/root.zig#L457-L511), but can be used as reference to extend to e.g. UTF8 or other character encodings.
+This package currently implements ASCII and Unicode (compile with `-Dunicode`) fuzzy finders.
+The fuzzy finder implementation should be flexible enough to extend to other data types or character encodings in downstream packages by providing your own wrapper around `AlgorithmType`.
+See the ASCII and Unicode implementations for examples.

 ## Usage